kryosette/.github/profile/README.md

 **this social network will only be available as a desktop application on linux !** (most likely on x86) Key principles: security built into the architecture, minimal dependency on third-party services, fault tolerance, and proprietary algorithms.

-# i will try to make the first working demo of the social network in 4-5 months.
+# i will try to make the first working demo of the social network approximately 17.05.2026

-approximately 17.05.2026 or 18.05.2026

 # only c/asm without java, ts